 Clean up your landscape as well to provide attractive outdoor leisure and entertainment areas.
 Check out the windows, steps, handrails, and other entrance features to your home to ensure they are safe and look nice.
 Add new weather strips to the windows and doors to help lower energy costs.

 Indoors, inspect your electric, HVAC, and plumbing systems to ensure they are in good working order.
 Consider making the repairs you feel are necessary or be prepared to negotiate any flaws in your asking price.
+This is where your additional home warranty plan can come in handy to cover some of these costs.

 This might be a good time to invest in new windows or shutters as well as having the front door repainted.
 A new shower, toilet, and sink in the bathroom and new matching kitchen appliances will also make a good impression on buyers.
 Polishing or replacing older doorknobs and air vents in your home make lovely accents to brighten any room.